Here’s Why NewJeans’ Groovy “OMG” Dance Is All Over Your FYP

 Rina Sawayama is a fan, too.

-Let’s be honest: Ever since NewJeans debuted last summer, the group has released nothing but hits.
+Ever since NewJeans debuted last summer, the group has released nothing but hits.
 There’s no way you can listen to their self-titled EP without humming those honeyed hooks from “Hype Boy” or “Attention,” which have become trending sounds on TikTok since their release.
-Seriously, their music is just that good.
+Their music is just that good.
 The group’s latest single, “OMG,” has also received TikTok’s stamp of approval, but not only for its trap-infused melodies.
 The dance routine in the track’s music video has become a challenge all over the site’s FYP, catching the eye of artists like Rina Sawayama and SEVENTEEN.

 When it comes to nailing NewJeans’ choreography, it’s all in the groove and charisma.
 Their moves tend to mirror the highlights of their music, such as how their uniformed swaying glides the way their lyrics flow against a certain production.
 That rhythmic flare tends to come alive in the chorus of their songs, and that’s what makes the dance in “OMG” so unforgettable.
 On Jan.
 3, the group shared the choreography to the track’s chorus on TikTok, which sees the members playfully confessing their love for a crush.
 This would eventually become the challenge.